The First Concert, The Last Great Concert

 Remember your first?
 Your last great?
 Do share.

-20 responses to “The First Concert, The Last Great Concert”
+20 thoughts on “The First Concert, The Last Great Concert”

 1. Yup.
 That was the apex of the platform boots and big glasses.
 A coupla weeks ago, I saw Rush at an amphitheater in West Palm Beach.
 So close I could put my hands on the stage.
 Geezer rock, I know, but an amazing show.
 All three of them are still at the top of their game.
 Less well known, but just as amazing, was Victor Wooten at Variety Playhouse.
 Scary good.